 This module introduces the main concepts, analytical tools and theoretical frameworks in the field of global business strategy and cross-cultural management.
-This module develops the ability to analyse and manage the complexities of the environment of organisations that operate in a global context.
-Furthermore, the module develops a critical appreciation of the theory and practice of organisation design to achieve effectiveness.
-The module provides opportunities to improve the analytical, critical and problem solving abilities of the students.
-The international context will be an integral theme throughout the module and particular reference will be made to the difficulties and ethical considerations encountered when managing organisations within differing political, economic, cultural and social contexts.
+You will develop the ability to analyse and manage the complexities of the environment of organisations that operate in a global context.
+Furthermore, you will develop a critical appreciation of the theory and practice of organisation design to achieve effectiveness.
+The module provides opportunities to improve your analytical, critical and problem solving abilities.
+The international context will be an integral theme throughout the module and reference will be made to the difficulties and ethical considerations encountered when managing organisations within differing political, economic, cultural and social contexts.

 The aim of this module is to develop an understanding of those managerial concepts and techniques required in the design, management and control of work systems.
 The term work systems is used in a broad sense and includes both manufacturing and service systems.
 The module will look at the configuration and coordination of international business operations.
 Through configuration the location choices will be examined.
 The theories and decision making methodologies will be explained in detail.
 In coordination, the advantage of international operations will be discussed in detail including technology/knowledge transfer and general operations management issues.

 The aims of the module are to provide an appreciation of the economic theory relevant to both globalisation, world trade, international business, and multinational firms.
 It will introduce all major strands of the debate about new trade theories and multinationals and you will acquire the necessary theoretical knowledge to evaluate and analyse policy issues relating to international business, trade and globalisation.